-Ayurveda: I am a nationally-certified Ayurvedic Practitioner through the National Ayurvedic Medical Association (AP/NAMA).
+Ayurveda: I am a nationally-certified Ayurvedic Practitioner (AP) through the National Ayurvedic Medical Association (NAMA).
 I received my Ayurvedic certification at the Kripalu Center for Yoga and Health in Lenox, MA.
 In the Summer of 2016, I was blessed to spend 3 weeks with Dr. Vasant Lad at the Ayurvedic Institute in Albuquerque.
 I also studied for a year with KP Khalsa.

 Meditation/Buddhism: I have a long running interest in Buddhism and recently took Zen Precepts at Dharma Rain Zen Center in Portland, OR.
-I have also been studying in the Dharma Ocean lineage with Amy Stahl.

 My Philosophy and Why I Practice:

-Helping people find balance -through natural methods whenever possible- is something I care deeply about!
+Helping women find balance -through natural methods whenever possible- is something I care deeply about!
 Sometimes we just need to make a change or adjustment to our diet or lifestyle, or try a simple supplement or herbal formula before resorting to the Big Guns provided by conventional western medicine.
 Integrative Medicine models offer treatments that tend to have fewer side effects and greater holistic benefits.
 Integrative medicine is also great for building a strong foundation for those looking to transition away from or taper off pharmaceutical medications -at the pace they choose, under the guidance of their prescribing physician.

 Life is busy and stressful: Even though we have unprecedented access to vast amounts of health and wellness information, we can feel lost about how to move towards a place of equilibrium.
 Finding someone who can help us see the big picture and help us forge a path forward can offer more benefit than trying to figure it all out for ourselves.
 I know this from my own experience!